Polarization and multiscale structural balance in signed networks: Results

-As evident in Fig.~\ref{fig:monks}C, local weak balance scores of John Bosco were consistently low and at time $t=4$ also Gregory, the second leader, attained low local balance.
 This was largely driven by the tension in their personal relationship (at $t=4$ the Gregory$\to$John Bosco tie is positive and John Bosco$\to$Gregory is negative), which then propagated through the entire group (note that both of them had high local contribution scores, Fig.~\ref{fig:monks}C) leading, probably, to its decomposition.
 As Fig~\ref{fig:monks}A shows, over time John Bosco established more positive connections with Outcasts and developed negative feelings towards Gregory.
 At the same time, the core of Loyal Opposition strengthened internal connections and became very cohesive at time $t=4$, as indicated by high weak local balance scores of most of the individuals with red labels on Fig.~\ref{fig:monks}.

-Last but not least, MSB measures of DoB are clearly high during the evolution of the conflict ($t=2,3,4$), with the maximum at $t=4$, while analogous WP measures, which are not based on LP, yielded markedly lower DoB values that cannot be readily interpreted as indicative of a conflict, as they are not much greater than $1/2$ (which can be expected for a random assignment of edge signs).
+Importantly, MSB measures of DoB are clearly high during the evolution of the conflict ($t=2,3,4$), with the maximum at $t=4$, while analogous WP measures, which are not based on LP, yielded markedly lower DoB values that cannot be readily interpreted as indicative of a conflict, as they are not much greater than $1/2$ (which can be expected for a random assignment of edge signs).
 Similarly, frustration values obtained with MSB clustering are consistently lower than those of \enquote{ground truth} partition, and at times $t=1,2,3,4$ also lower than the ones obtained using WB.

+On the other hand, frustration ratios obtained when ignoring edge weights ($F_{\text{MSB}}^U$) are markedly higher, indicating that our approach uses edge weights information effectively leading to better results, i.e.~partitions with lower frustration.

-Thus, the analysis indicates that MSB may be used to produce high quality, meaningful results, which can be even better than popular \enquote{ground truth} solutions.
-Moreover, through a combination of global and local measures an in-depth understanding of the underlaying dynamics may be achieved.
+\revII{ Thus, the analysis indicates that MSB can produce useful and interpretable results, including finding low frustration partitions of signed networks. } Moreover, by combining global and local measures applied to time series of network snapshots, insights into the impact of microscopic changes (e.g.~edge sign switching) on the meso- and macroscopic structure can be gained.